36 Sensational Paleo Spinach Recipes

 Using spinach in guacamole increases the nutrients in the dish without detracting from the flavor.
 This simple paleo recipe has all the flavors and textures of traditional guacamole and can be used wherever you want – to dress a salad, top a pizza or use as a dip with vegetable sticks.
 This dish has quite a vivid color and would be perfect to serve on St. Patrick’s Day.

 If your paleo family are not too keen on kale chips, you could try them on these low-carb snacks instead!
 The spinach chips have a much milder flavor and are so easy to cook that I’m sure they will soon become a favorite.
-The adobo seasoning gives these snacks a lovely savoury hit but you can experiment with other flavoring.
 Try Italian seasoning for a whole new taste experience!

 – Feasting On Joy